 Our budget

-Every year we set a budget to determine how much money will be spent on services.
+Every year we set a budget to decide how much we will spend on delivering services.

-As we plan our spending for the year ahead, we sought your views on:
+As we plan our spending for the year ahead, we need to hear:

-- your suggestions for how we might find further savings.
+- your suggestions for how to make further savings, efficiencies and increase income

 How we spend our annual revenue budget